ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 [alice@{{ site.devel.name }} ~]$
 ```

 Now, we have an X11 Forward setup that runs all the way back to our local computer.
-This will allow us to open, for instance, an XTerm window that runs on {{ site.login.name }} but can be interacted with on the local computer;
+This will allow us to open, for instance, an XTerm window that runs on {{ site.devel.name }} but can be interacted with on the local computer;

 ```sh
 [hb-test@qb3-dev3 ~]$ xterm